suneelpatel/R-for-Beginners/README.md

 3. Data Operators in R
 4. Data Types in R
 5. Conditional Statement
-6. Flow Control in R
-7. Loops in R
+6. Loops in R
-8. Functions in R
+7. Functions in R